Next Best Biography

 Melanie Green

 on keyboard and vocals is the Next Best Thing if you can't get to hear Chrissie Hynde, Alanis Morrisset or Madonna.
-She has many years experience on keyboard and has performed in a big band, in stage musicals and most recently in D'Como, the forerunner to NBT.
+She has many years experience on keyboard and has performed in a big band, in stage musicals and in D'Como, the forerunner to NBT.
 Melanie is a child of the 80's who has also been absorbing the music of the 60’s and 70’s from her parents since she was an embryo.
 She is a top shelf singer and is in fact the voice of Next Best Thing.
-Despite being blessed with a wonderful natural talent she is constantly working on her craft and since her experience on Australian Idol is sounding better than ever.
-Melanie also performs with The Shy Guys and The Starliners
+Melanie has won a Mo award and been nominated for several ACE awards for her work with The Shy Guys and she also performs with The Starliners

 Melanie